 Knock on doors in your street/neighbourhood and tell them about the animal you’re looking for.
 It is a good idea to take a photo of your pet with you and to hand them a flyer.
 Ask them to check their garden sheds and garages or anywhere else that your pet may have decided to hide.

-We list every incoming stray animal on www.lostpet.co.nz.
-Check the ‘found’ listings and create a ‘lost’ listing at www.lostpet.co.nz.
+We list every stray animal that comes into SPCA care on www.animalregister.co.nz/LostPet.
+Check the ‘found’ listings and create a ‘lost’ listing at www.animalregister.co.nz/LostPet.
 This is a national database and the key website we recommend everyone checks the ‘found’ listings and creates a ‘lost’ listing of their own.

 Create a flyer

 Make a flyer with a clear picture and description, and more than one contact phone number.
 Distribute it locally via notice boards, mailboxes, neighbours, supermarkets, libraries, community centres etc. If you have listed your animal on www.animalregister.co.nz/LostPet as lost, you can print a flyer straight from their website.

 Call all local vet clinics and drop in to see them with a flyer – many of them have lost and found boards.

 Embrace the power of social media to spread the word.
 There are plenty of lost and found pages on Facebook that can be used.
 Ask your friends to share your posts as well, this will get them seen by the maximum number of people.
 If you have listed your animal on www.animalregister.co.nz/LostPet as lost, you can share your pet's details straight from their website.

 Look on the Trade Me Lost & Found section to see if anyone is advertising that they have found your pet.

 Contact your council